The Importance of HVAC Maintenance

 Inaccurate Temperature Readings

-Thermostat sensors can become dirty over time, which can cause the device to display incorrectly.
-Regularly checking your thermostat’s accuracy by using a separate thermometer can assist you in avoiding these issues and save energy.
+Thermostat sensors may become dirty over time, which may cause the thermostat to display incorrectly.
+You can prevent these issues by regularly checking the accuracy of your thermostat by using a the use of a separate thermometer.

-A faulty sensor, or a faulty calibration can cause your system to turn off and on continuously.
-This is referred to as short cycling.
-This could have a negative effect on your comfort as well as cause excessive wear and tear on the compressor.
-Fortunately, these issues can often be fixed with the simple act of replacing the thermostat’s batteries or resetting its breaker.
+A malfunctioning sensor or calibration can also result in your system constantly turning on and off that is known as short cycling.
+This could have a negative effect on your comfort and cause unnecessary wear and tears on the compressor.
+Fortunately, these issues can often be fixed with simply replacing the batteries in your thermostat or resetting the breaker.

-Check the breakers for both your HVAC equipment and thermostat in the event that your HVAC equipment doesn’t respond to your thermostat.
-If the breaker tripped then you’ll have to reset it to allow your thermostat to communicate again with the system.
+Make sure you check the breakers on both your HVAC equipment and thermostat if your system doesn’t respond to your thermostat.
+If the breaker has tripped, it will require resetting in order for the thermostat to connect with the system again.

-Check your thermostat for signs of wear and tear.
-Look for evidence of dust or dirt and ensure that the thermostat isn’t too exposed to sunlight.
-Examine the fan blades to find evidence of damage or rust.
-These simple checks can prevent costly repairs in the future, and ensure that your equipment is running as smoothly as possible.
+Check your thermostat for signs of wear and damage.
+Look for dust or dirt and make sure that the thermostat isn’t excessively exposed to the sun.
+Examine the fan blades for signs of damage and rust.
+These simple checks will help prevent costly repairs in the near future, and ensure your equipment is operating as smoothly as possible.

-Basic HVAC maintenance is a great way to reduce energy costs and keep your comfort in a commercial space.
-It can also prolong the lifespan of your cooling and heating equipment.
-By identifying any issues with your thermostat, resetting the breaker and replacing the batteries in the process, you’ll be able keep your building warm all year.
-Just remember that in case you experience any other issues or aren’t sure what’s wrong with your system you should always consult a professional.
+Basic HVAC maintenance is a great strategy to cut down on energy costs and ensure comfort in your commercial building.
+It also increases the lifespan of heating and cooling equipment.
+By identifying issues with your thermostat, setting the breaker, and replacing the batteries, you’ll be able to keep your building comfortable all year.
+Be sure to call a professional in case you experience any other issues, or are unsure of the issue you should always consult an expert.